Skip to main content

 TermDefinition

-AberrationThe apparent displacement of a celestial object’s position due to the finite speed of light combined with Earth’s orbital motion.
+AberrationThe apparent displacement of a celestial object’s position due to the finite speed of light combined with earth’s orbital motion.
 The sun appears slightly displaced from its true geometric position, requiring a correction of approximately 20 arcseconds in longitude.

-Air MassThe ratio of the path length of sunlight through Earth’s atmosphere to the path length at zenith (sun directly overhead).
+Air MassThe ratio of the path length of sunlight through earth’s atmosphere to the path length at zenith (sun directly overhead).
 Air mass equals 1 at zenith and increases with solar zenith angle, reaching ~38 at the horizon.
 Higher air mass means more atmospheric absorption and scattering.

 Angle of IncidenceThe angle between the sun’s rays and the perpendicular (normal) to a surface.
 When the sun is directly facing a surface, the angle of incidence is 0° and maximum irradiance is received.
 As the angle increases, the irradiance on the surface decreases proportionally to cos(θ).
 For tracking systems, the goal is to minimize angle of incidence to maximize energy capture.

-Astronomical Unit (AU)The mean distance from Earth to the Sun, approximately 149.6 million kilometers (93 million miles).
+Astronomical Unit (AU)The mean distance from earth to the sun, approximately 149.6 million kilometers (93 million miles).
 Used as a standard unit for measuring distances within the solar system.
-Earth’s distance from the Sun varies from ~0.983 AU at perihelion to ~1.017 AU at aphelion due to its elliptical orbit.
+Earth’s distance from the sun varies from ~0.983 AU at perihelion to ~1.017 AU at aphelion due to its elliptical orbit.

-Atmospheric AttenuationThe reduction in solar radiation intensity as it passes through Earth’s atmosphere, caused by absorption (by gases like ozone, water vapor, and CO₂) and scattering (by molecules and aerosols).
+Atmospheric AttenuationThe reduction in solar radiation intensity as it passes through earth’s atmosphere, caused by absorption (by gases like ozone, water vapor, and CO₂) and scattering (by molecules and aerosols).
 Attenuation increases with air mass—at higher zenith angles, sunlight travels through more atmosphere and experiences greater losses.

 AzimuthThe horizontal angle measured clockwise from north (0° = North, 90° = East, 180° = South, 270° = West).
 For the sun (solar azimuth), this is the compass direction to the sun’s position projected onto the horizon.
 For a surface (surface azimuth), this is the compass direction the surface faces—the horizontal projection of the outward normal vector.